 Is your cat fluffy or a fat cat?
-Kitty obesity is defined as exceeding ideal body weight by 20 percent, and today about forty percent of cats are considered overweight.
+Kitty obesity is defined as exceeding ideal body weight by 20 percent.
+According to the Association for Pet Obesity Prevention’s annual study, 55.8% of dogs and 59.5% of cats are overweight or obese.
 Fat cats tend to carry a “pouch” of fat low in the tummy, but seem of average size otherwise.
 If you can’t feel the pet’s ribs, and/or she has a pendulous or bulging tummy, your pet is too plump.

 I’ve been head-down busy working on the next book projects (shhh, news to come!) and haven’t posted in a while.
 But today, I released the next installment in my CAT FACTS, The Series, which covers feline obesity.
 So I hope today’s post is a help to you and your feline friends.